Baldurans/SharedObjectsJS/README.md

 ## Tests
 I was too lazy to do it properly, worked for my case :)

-## CONCLUSION
+## License
-Do what ever you want with it.
+MIT - Do what ever you want with it.
 If you found it useful, let me know :)